Hurricane Floyd: Preparations

-A state of emergency was declared in Delaware, Maryland, and New Jersey prompting schools statewide to be shut down on September 16.
+In Baltimore, the Baltimore Orioles postponed a baseball game.
+Pennsylvania governor Tom Ridge declared a state of emergency for eastern Pennsylvania.
+A state of emergency was declared in Delaware, Maryland, and New Jersey, prompting schools statewide to be shut down on September 16.
 In Delaware, about 300 people evacuated.
+Across New York, schools were closed and flights were cancelled.
+This included the first school closures for New York City since the Blizzard of 1996.
+The National Weather Service issued flood watches as far north as Maine.

 In Atlantic Canada, the Canadian Hurricane Centre issued 14 warnings related to Floyd, generating significant media interest.
 About 100 Sable Offshore Energy Project employees were evacuated to the mainland.
 In southwestern Nova Scotia, 66 schools were closed, and provincial ferry service with Bar Harbor, Maine was canceled.